Last Updated on April 16, 2022 by Grow with Bovees

 Are Battery-Powered Weed Eaters Worth It?

 Absolutely!
 They are getting to a stage now where they are making headway into the battery vs gas trimmer argument, some of them are comparable to gas powered machines.

 Take the Makita XRU18 weed eater for example.
 This cordless trimmer runs on 2 of the Makita 18v batteries, turning it into a 36V tool!

 Makita claim that it is the equivalent to a 30cc gas powered machine, which gives it plenty of power.
 If you already have the Makita 18v system, you can use the same batteries and charger for this tool.
 It works very well with the regular 0.95 trimmer line, but is rated to handle up to 0.105-inch line.

 For professionals who need long run times, Makita have got you covered with their backpack battery pack.
 This holds 4 × 18v batteries and plugs into your tool, it works with both 18volt and 36 volt variations.

 Battery Powered Weed Eater vs Gas

-The big difference with a cordless machine is the NOISE!
+The big difference with a cordless machine vs gas is the NOISE!
 You can almost (but not quite), relax while using a battery powered weed eater, while using a gas powered model can be somewhat traumatic until you become accustomed to the noise and the fumes.
-Your neighbours will definitely thank you for choosing battery powered!
+Battery powered string trimmers are lighter than their gas powered counterparts.

 Conclusion of Cordless vs Electric vs Gas Weed Eaters

-An electric weed eater wouldn’t work well in rural or industrial conditions.
+A corded electric weed eater wouldn’t work well in rural or industrial conditions.
 In comparison, a cordless weed eater would work in rural areas but not for all-day use.
 Gas-powered weed trimmers work best for commercial use, so gas would win the gas trimmer vs electric argument there.